ac4lt/autonomous-nina-sequence/README.md

 ### Scripts

-The sequence expects to find three scripts in %UserProfile%\Documents\AutonomousScripts.
+The sequence expects to find three scripts in C:\AutonomousScripts.
 These must exist though they do not need to do anything.
 The three scripts are:
 - startup.bat - this gets called before connecting to any equipment and can be used to turn on power in a non-ASCOM way
 - shutdown.bat - this gets called after disconnecting from the equipment and can be used to turn off power in a non-ASCOM way.